syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ##  Symmetric Layout

-The Symmetric layout manager arranges all the nodes in a symmetric fashion using the vertical input distance, which specifies the distance between the nodes.
+The symmetrical layout has been formed using nodes position by closer together or pushing them further apart.
+This is repeated iteratively until the system comes to an equilibrium state.

-The Model and Vertical Distance values are passed as parameters to the SymmetricLayoutManager class.
-The parameters and properties of Symmetric Layout Manager is listed below.
+`layout.springLength` defined as how long edges should be, ideally.
+This will be the resting length for the springs.
+Edge attraction and vertex repulsion forces may be defined by ` layout.springFactor`, the more sibling nodes repel each other.
+The relative positions do not change anymore from one iteration to the next.
+We can specify the no of iteration using ` layout.maxIteraction`.

-To arrange nodes in a Symmetric tree structure, you need to set the layout.type as symmetriclayout.
-The following code illustrates how to arrange the nodes in a Symmetric tree structure.
+The following code illustrates how to arrange the nodes in a radial tree structure.

 {% highlight javascript %}